-Records with a legally-recognized privilege, such as medical treatment records, may not be used during the hearing unless the individual or entity holding the privilege waives the privilege.
+Records with a legally recognized privilege, such as medical treatment records, may not be used during the hearing unless the individual or entity holding the privilege waives the privilege.
 Any waiver must be in writing and should be executed at least 48 hours in advance of the hearing.

-The standard of proof for determining whether the responding party violated the Sexual Misconduct Policy for all hearings is preponderance of evidence.
-If the responding party is found responsible, the decision-maker(s) shall determine the respondent's sanction(s) and the measures designed to restore or preserve the complainant's equal access to the College's education program or activity.
+The standard of proof for determining whether the responding party violated the Code of Conductfor all hearings is preponderance of evidence.
+If the responding party is found responsible, the Director of Community Standards shall determine the respondent's sanction(s) and the measures designed to restore or preserve the complainant's equal access to the College's education programor activity.